Why is Gap Cover for Medical Aid Necessary?

 Medical practitioners do not have a set rate at which they charge patients for treatment.
 Your medical aid will set a medical aid rate on which medical practitioners can base their rates.
 However, medical practitioners often charge more than 300% of the medical aid rate.
 This is also the case with treatment in-hospital.

-Gap cover is necessary because it will pay the shortfall created when your medical aid does not take care of the entire bill.
-In its most basic form, gap cover can be seen as insurance to pay your bills when you or a dependent are admitted to hospital.
+Gap insurance is vital because it will pay the shortfall created when your medical aid does not take care of the entire bill.
+In its most basic form, top up insurance can be seen as insurance to pay your bills when you or a dependent are admitted to hospital.

 Insurance is always a good idea.
 A small monthly contribution towards gap cover insures that your family is protected from high hospital bills.

 It is important to understand that gap cover is for in-hospital treatment bills.
 Out-of-hospital treatments do not necessarily have coverage.